 Ah, sheer fabrics.
 There's nothing like them for that light, airy look when you want simplicity with elegance.
 But many sewers avoid using them because you can't sew with them quite as easily as you can regular fabric.
-We recently started a series of beautiful Hostess Aprons, all of which have sheer fabric accents.
-Our first apron, Cocktails At Eight, debuted last Monday, September 19th and featured rich taffeta and frothy organza.
-Tomorrow, we have a Halloween Hostess Apron that is ghoulishly gauzy.
+We have small series of beautiful Hostess Aprons, all of which have sheer fabric accents.
+Our first apron, Cocktails At Eight features rich taffeta and frothy organza.
+We also have a Halloween Hostess Apron that is ghoulishly gauzy.
+And, the third in the trio is a beautiful brunch apron in full organza with waistband and pocket fabric accents.
 Yes, it takes some care and patience, but there's really no reason to fear the sheer.
 You just need to follow some simple precautions and basic rules to get sheers to do what you want them to.
 Then you'll be able open up new creative possibilities with these wonderful fabrics.

 The trouble with sheers